-- Are approved by the teacher before ordering. - Are planned for and indicated on the SLP and SLP budget. - Are paid directly to the vendor, not the parent. - May be ordered by the teacher, or by the parent using a family issued Purchase Order # (PO#).
+- Are approved by the teacher before ordering. - Are planned for and indicated on the SLP and SLP budget. - Are paid directly to the vendor, not the parent. - May be ordered by the teacher, or by the Curriculum Resource Manager.

 Guidelines when planning for Third Party Purchases: